khainguyenn/PComp_final_project/README.md

 <img width="460" height="366" alt="Screenshot 2026-05-05 at 23 33 10" src="https://github.com/user-attachments/assets/528eb5d5-d7b3-4440-8b77-d0b3d1fe420f" />
 <img width="562" height="493" alt="Screenshot 2026-05-05 at 23 35 37" src="https://github.com/user-attachments/assets/8274f594-93d3-484d-8d14-700b2ffb2c9c" />

 The Pi's 3.5mm jack outputs too weak a signal to drive a passive speaker, so I built an LM386 amplifier circuit on a breadboard between them.
 The amp is powered from the Pi's 5V GPIO pin and boosts the audio signal enough to make the speaker audible.
+Instructions to make an amplifier is in the class slides.